KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-5. Recommendation: Found local copy of `jquery.min.js`.
+6. Recommendation: Found local copy of `jquery.min.js`.
 Instead of a local copy, it would be better to add jQuery to the dependencies in `package.json`.
-6. Outdated: Local jQuery file `jquery.min.js` seems to be outdated. jQuery v3.7 or higher is recommended.
+7. Outdated: Local jQuery file `jquery.min.js` seems to be outdated. jQuery v3.7 or higher is recommended.
-7. Recommendation: Found `jshint` in file `q.js`: Replace "jshint" by "eslint".
+8. Recommendation: Found `jshint` in file `q.js`: Replace "jshint" by "eslint".
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Luftdaten by pixxelfriend](https://github.com/pixxelfriend/MMM-Luftdaten)